 Wing Sung 3008 Piston Pen

-At $6-9, the Wing Sung 3008 is the world's cheapest piston-filling fountain pen.
-It removes all financial barriers to experiencing advanced fountain pen filling systems.
+The Wing Sung 3008 is one of the cheapest ways to try a piston-filling fountain pen, especially when sold in multi-packs.
+It removes most of the financial barrier to experimenting with advanced filling systems.

 Why It Matters: